MagicMirrorOrg/MagicMirror/Collaboration.md

 - [ ] checkout `develop` branch
 - [ ] update `package.json` and `package-lock.json` to reflect correct version number `2.xx.0-develop`
 - [ ] draft new section in `CHANGELOG.md`
+  - [ ] create new release link at the bottom of the file
 - [ ] commit and publish `develop` branch

 ### After release